coleifer/peewee/docs/peewee/api.rst

         database driver when a connection is created, for example ``password``, ``host``, etc.

-    The :py:class:`Database` is responsible for:
+    The :class:`Database` is responsible for:

     * Executing queries
     * Managing connections